Updated: Mar 9, 2022

 The one other popular beach is the Kitsilano Beach or the Kits beach as the locals call it.
 Sunset views are also amazing from here.
 There is volleyball and the Kits Pool – the only saltwater pool in Vancouver and the longest one in the world.

 Best Place to Stay

-Yaletown, Gastown and Granville Street are in downtown core and are good neighborhoods to stay if you want to explore everything that Metro Vancouver has to offer.
-Not only you will be near to most of the attractions, you will have plenty of options for food and dining be it Pubs, Bars, Cafes or Restaurants.
-Most of the chain and luxury hotels are in located in the Coal Harbor / Waterfront area and these are expensive.
+Yaletown, Gastown, and Granville Street are in the downtown core and are good neighborhoods to stay if you want to explore everything that Metro Vancouver has to offer.
+Not only you will be near to most of the attractions, but you will also have plenty of options for food and dining be it Pubs, Bars, Cafes or Restaurants.
+Most of the chain and luxury hotels are located in the Coal Harbor / Waterfront area and these are expensive.
 For nature and adventures lovers, North Vancouver will work best being closer to the mountains and hiking trails.
 West-end along the English Bay is best suited for people looking for outdoor activities like sailing and kayaking.

 Most of the attractions in Metro Vancouver are covered by Transit.
-TransLink is the regional transportation authority which operates the public transit system made up of a network of buses, the SkyTrain, Ferries, and the Sea Bus, as well as a commuter train service.
+TransLink is the regional transportation authority that operates the public transit system made up of a network of buses, the SkyTrain, Ferries, and the Sea Bus, as well as a commuter train service.
 You can buy day passes or a Compass Card which is accepted in all transits.

 Best Time to visit

 Vancouver is an all-season destination.
 Summer months June to August are best with plenty of sunshine.
 It's warmer but also the peak season.
 March – April is good with milder weather and busy because of Spring and Cherry Blossoms.
 September till mid of October are best if you want to see the fall colors, however, the weather can be a bit unpredictable with bouts of rain.
 Winters are milder in Vancouver compared to the rest of Canada, so December to February are the best if you are looking for skiing and winter sports.